Email Segmentation: Definition, Benefits, and Best Practices to Increase ROI

 Besides, you cannot promote accounting products to a person who deals with automotive parts.
 So you need to identify and differentiate these people so that you can target them individually with your messages.

-2) Segmentation by Geolocation
+2) By Geolocation

 It’s also worth knowing the location of your subscribers.
 Equipped with this information, you could create localized subject lines that you are sure will attract clicks and open rates.